 legal resources necessary to hold negligent facilities accountable.

 Do you suspect that your loved one is being mistreated while living in a Harford County nursing facility?
 Are you concerned that their facility-acquired bedsores or injuries from a fall could have been prevented had the staff followed the established protocols?
-If so, contact the Maryland Nursing Home Law Center Attorneys now for immediate legal intervention.
+If so, contact our nursing home abuse network of attorneys in Maryland now for immediate legal intervention.

 This long-term care center is a 155-certified bed "for profit" home providing services to residents of Bel Air and Harford County, Maryland.
 The Medicare and Medicaid-participating facility is located at:

 410 East McPhail Road

 Bel Air Health and Rehabilitation Center

 In addition to providing 24/7 skilled nursing care, Bel Air Health and Rehabilitation Center offers other services.
 Additional focused care includes memory care, dementia care, long-term care, and rehabilitative services involving physical, speech, and occupational therapies.

 Financial Penalties and Violations

 Federal government nursing home regulatory agencies have the legal authority to penalize any nursing home with a denied payment for Medicare services or monetary fine when the facility has been cited for serious violations of regulations and rules.

 This nursing facility also received eleven complaints and self-reported four serious issues over the last three years that resulted in violation citations.
 Additional information about this nursing home can be found on the Maryland Nursing Home Information Website.